PEXANE2/azure-docs.tr-tr/articles/storage/blobs/data-lake-storage-quickstart-create-account.md

 ---
-title: Azure Data Lake Storage 2. depolama hesabı oluşturun | Microsoft Docs
+title: Create an Azure Data Lake Storage Gen2 storage account | Microsoft Docs
-description: Azure portal, Azure PowerShell veya Azure CLı kullanarak Data Lake Storage 2. erişimi olan yeni bir depolama hesabı oluşturmayı hızlı bir şekilde öğrenin.
+description: Quickly learn to create a new storage account with access to Data Lake Storage Gen2 using the Azure portal, Azure PowerShell, or the Azure CLI.
 author: normesta
 ms.subservice: data-lake-storage-gen2
 ms.service: storage